-For the 2014-2016 period, the employment outlook is expected to be good for Retail Trade Managers (NOC 0621) in the Annapolis Valley region.
+For the 2015-2017 period, the employment outlook is expected to be fair for Retail Trade Managers (NOC 0621) in the Annapolis Valley region.

 This outlook is the result of an analysis of a number of factors that influence employment prospects in this occupation.
 Some of the key findings are that:

 - A large number of people are expected to retire.

 - This occupation has recently experienced moderate levels of unemployment.